Arrival in Norway - COVID-19

 2. Can I book another hotel for my quarantine?

-No. Anyone entering Norway from abroad will be assigned a quarantine hotel near the airport (or in the city) by immigration authorities.
-You will be required to complete your quarantine in this hotel.
-Note that students going to Trondheim will have to book a room in advance - an e-mail with instructions to do so will be sent out in June.
+No. You will be required to complete your quarantine in a designated quarantine hotel.
+Note that students going to Trondheim will have to book a room in advance – see question 1.

 3. I am coming to Norway with my husband/ wife.
 Will NTNU cover quarantine expenses for him/her as well?